Mai3eyee05/Air_Guitar/README.md

 1. Connect the MPU6050 to the Arduino using I²C.
 2. Upload the Arduino sketch from the `Arduino/` directory.
 3. Connect the Arduino to the computer through USB.
-4. Note the serial port assigned to the Arduino.
+4. Identify the serial port assigned to the Arduino.

 ### Python

-Install the required Python packages:
+Install the required packages:

 ```bash
 pip install pyserial sounddevice
 ```

-Update the serial port in the Python script if necessary:
+Update the serial port in the Python script if required:

 ```python
 PORT = "COM6"
 ```

-Then run:
+Run the program:

 ```bash
 python air_guitar.py
 ```

-Move the controller to change between the four chord regions and generate the corresponding audio.
+Move the controller through the defined X–Y regions to switch between the eight chords.

 ## Key Concepts

-This project involved working with:
+This project involved:

 * **IMU-based motion sensing**
-* **Accelerometers and gyroscopes**
+* **Accelerometer and gyroscope data**
 * **I²C communication**
 * **Arduino-based embedded systems**
 * **Serial communication**
+* **X–Y gesture/region mapping**
 * **Python hardware interfacing**
 * **Real-time audio generation**
-* **Gesture-based control**

 ## Future Improvements

-Some possible extensions include:
+Possible extensions include:

 * Adding more chords and notes
-* Implementing strumming detection using acceleration/gyroscope data
+* Detecting **strumming gestures** separately from chord selection
-* Using sensor fusion for more accurate orientation estimation
+* Implementing sensor fusion for more robust orientation estimation
 * Adding different instrument sounds
-* Improving gesture recognition and reducing accidental chord changes
+* Improving gesture classification and reducing accidental chord changes
 * Making the system completely standalone without requiring a computer

 ## Author